 Is any question of this long, fibrous shaft’s ability to excite?

-All kidding aside, (or maybe not) The Vegetarian Society, which recommends feeding asparagus to your lover by hand, suggests that three straight days of asparagus nibbling produces the most aphrodisiac effect.
-(It is true that three days of eating this spring vegetable may give you some strange-smelling urine, which is the one reason I hear curious eaters balk at asparagus.
-But you do that in private (hopefully) so who is going to know?)
+It is true that three days of eating the popular spring vegetable may give you some strange-smelling urine.
+It’s the one reason I hear curious eaters balk at asparagus.
+But you do that in private (hopefully) so who is going to know?